Noncompact self-shrinkers for mean curvature flow with arbitrary genus: Existence of noncompact self-shrinkers with given genus

 for any $t,s\in[0,1]$.
 The only $\dih_{g+1}$-equivariant half-spaces are the upper and lower half-spaces $\{x\in\R^3\mid \pm x_3>0\}$ and for $g=1$ also the half-spaces $\{x\in\R^3\mid \pm x_1>0\}$ and $\{x\in\R^3\mid \pm x_2>0\}$.
 In any case, \eqref{eqn:triangle} and property \ref{lem:perimeter-ii} imply that the map $t\mapsto L_t$ is constant.
 This however contradicts property \ref{lem:perimeter-i} and the claim follows. \end{proof}

 Lemma \ref{lem:width} implies that the sweepout we have constructed satisfies the mountain pass condition $W>1=\max\{F(\Sigma_0),F(\Sigma_1)\}$.
 Hence, by \cite[Theorem 2.4]{Ketover2018} and \cite[Theorem 1.3]{Ketoverc} there exists a min-max sequence $\{\Sigma^j\}_{j\in\N}$ of surfaces which are invariant under the action of $\dih_{g+1}$ and converge in the sense of varifolds to $m\Theta_g$, where $\Theta_g$ is a smooth, embedded minimal surface in Gaußian space $(\R^3,e^{-\frac{1}{4}\abs{x}^2}g_{\R^3})$.
-Moreover, we obtain the following properties (cf. \cite[Remark 4.1]{Carlotto2020}). \begin{enumerate}[label={\normalfont(\roman*)}] \item The surface $\Theta_g$ contains the horizontal axes $\xi_1,\ldots,\xi_{g+1}$ defined in \eqref{eqn:axes} and intersects the vertical axis $\xi_0$ defined in \eqref{eqn:axis0} orthogonally. \item The multiplicity $m$ is an odd integer. \item $\genus(\Theta_g)\leq g$. \end{enumerate}
+Moreover, we obtain the following properties (cf.~\cite[Remark 4.1]{Carlotto2020}). \begin{enumerate}[label={\normalfont(\roman*)}] \item The surface $\Theta_g$ contains the horizontal axes $\xi_1,\ldots,\xi_{g+1}$ defined in \eqref{eqn:axes} and intersects the vertical axis $\xi_0$ defined in \eqref{eqn:axis0} orthogonally. \item The multiplicity $m$ is an odd integer. \item $\genus(\Theta_g)\leq g$. \end{enumerate}

-Property \ref{min-max-theorem-axes} is visualised in Section \ref{sec:visualisation}, Figure \ref{fig:half-end}.
-In particular, $\Theta_g$ must be noncompact with at least one end.
+Property \ref{min-max-theorem-axes} is visualised in Section \ref{sec:visualisation}, Figure \ref{fig:half-end} and follows from the corresponding property of the sweepout constructed in Lemma~\ref{lem:sweepout}.
+In particular, $\Theta_g$ is noncompact with at least one end.
 This is nontrivial since Gaußian space allows closed minimal surfaces like the sphere or Angenent's \cite{Angenent1992} torus.